-Answers to these questions were changing and blurry at times, especially regarding land distribution and appropriation.
-Understanding the vested interests of elites and decision-makers at each juncture of our modern history brings to the surface the clash of economic interests and conflicting political and geopolitical projects that recurrently led to armed conflicts (1860, 1958 and 1975).
+Answers to these questions were sometimes changing and unclear, especially regarding land distribution and appropriation.
+Understanding the vested interests of elites and decision-makers at each juncture of our modern history brings to the surface the clash of economic interests and political and geopolitical projects that eventually led to armed sectarian conflicts (1860, 1958 and 1975).
 These instances and their aftermaths transformed and shaped society and its relationship with authority for decades to come.

-With the Ottomans and local emirs, land was a source of power and authority that conditioned society, mainly the peasants, through taxation, privatisation, and dispossession.
-The governor could use the land and its people, exploit, or even expel them (Mitchell, 2002).
-By the end of the twentieth century, land has become both a source and an absorbent of capital and subsequently remains a source of power.
+With the Ottomans and local emirs, land was a source of power and authority that conditioned society, mainly the peasants, through taxation, privatization and dispossession.
+The governor could use the land and its people, exploit or even expel them (Mitchell, 2002).
+By the end of the twentieth century, land has become both a source and an absorbent of capital and subsequently remains a power source.
 With the war, the post-war reconstruction and the economic model, a large part of the Lebanese society was dispossessed again.
 Today, the social order is sharply hit once more with shifts in social class distribution, high migration rates and internal displacement.
-The state, be it hybrid or privatised, has been actively destroying its landscape and human and natural resources as much as a war would, using a convenient legal framework - one that is either broken or disregarded through "exceptions" when amendments are not possible or worthy.
 The resilient elite or the private actors of the state are pushing once again to accumulate wealth at the expense of the rest of society.
-The political implications of the discourses on privatisation are being masked by technical jargon of "cost-benefit" and "feasibility" of a defeasance fund to solve the crisis and easily write off public debt.
-But is there really an "easy" way out?
+The political implications of the discourses on privatization are being masked by technical jargon of "cost-benefit" and "feasibility" of a defeasance fund to solve the crisis and quickly write off public debt.
+But is there an "easy" way out?